Skip to contents

 Introduction

-The twbparser package allows you to parse Tableau .twb and .twbx workbook files and extract rich metadata such as datasources, relationships, joins, fields, calculated fields, and TWBX assets.
+twbparser parses Tableau .twb and .twbx workbooks and exposes datasources, relationships, joins, fields, calculated fields, and TWBX assets.
+It also provides page-centric insights: dashboards, worksheets, stories, their composition, filter positions, chart types, and colors/palettes.
 This vignette demonstrates common use cases.

 #> TWB PARSER SUMMARY